You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 • Tobacco pouches

-Partridge Rubber managed to set up and continue its production in spite of World War I, a conflict that the Industrial Banner said “upset manufacturing conditions.”
-In fact, the company actually expanded its physical facilities and swallowed many of the local rubber companies.
-In 1916, they took over Standard Rubber and, in 1919, F E Partridge went ahead and acquired the local branch of the Independent Tire Co.
-They expanded the facilities until, at the end of that year, Partridge Rubber occupied what was described as “a modern five-storey structure.”
+Partridge Rubber managed to set up and continue its production despite World War I, a conflict that the Industrial Banner said “upset manufacturing conditions.”
+In fact, the company actually expanded its physical facilities.
+By the end of that year, Partridge Rubber occupied what was described as “a modern five-storey structure.”
 Industrial Canada went on to say the daily output of the company was:

 • 475 tires